All relationships require work, right?

 ISTPs are known more for their hands-on practicality than their ability to construct intricate arguments.

 And lest we forget to emphasize, finally, MBTI testing is great for understanding the people in your life, but not necessarily for choosing them.

-A relationship with any type is possible if both parties are good people, willing to adapt and compromise.
+A romantic relationship with any type is possible if both parties are good people, and willing to adapt and compromise.

 Are you in a successful and thriving relationship with an ISTP?